 One way states get around the current law is by requiring businesses to file annual purchase reports.

-Colorado, for example, managed to bring a law into being in July of 2017 that allows the state to require online or other retailers, who make sales to Colorado residents but aren’t required to collect sales tax, to file “annual purchase reports.”
+Colorado, for example, managed to pass a law in July of 2017 that allows the state to require online or other retailers, who make sales to Colorado residents but aren’t required to collect sales tax, to file “annual purchase reports.”
 These reports show the purchase history of individual Colorado residents for the year and represent an enormous administrative burden for businesses.

 How does it affect you?